adamchipmanpenton/D20Roller/README.md

 <script src="jquery.diceroller.js" type="text/javascript"></script>
 ```

-You will need to create a button on your webpage, it can be called anything, as long as if refereats to .rollD20({}); after it.
+You will need to create a button on your webpage, it can be called anything, as long as it refers to .rollD20({}); after it.

 ## Options